swiftlang/swift/docs/ABI/Mangling.rst

 ::

-  retroactive-conformance ::= protocol-conformance 'g' INDEX
+  retroactive-conformance ::= any-protocol-conformance 'g' INDEX

 When a protocol conformance used to satisfy one of a bound generic type's generic requirements is retroactive (i.e., it is specified in a module other